-Wyke Regis offers two locations which are rich in fossils from the Kimmeridge clay of the Upper Jurassic.
+Wyke Regis offers two locations which are rich in fossils from the Kimmeridge Clay of the Upper Jurassic.
 To the west, you can collect along the East Fleet, which is behind Chisel Beach.
-To the east, you can collect along the banks of Portland Harbour.
-Giant oysters similar to those found at Bowleaze Cove can be found.
-Plentiful shells and reptile remains can also be collected.
+To the east, you can collect along the banks of Portland Harbour, where rocks from the Corallian can also be seen.
+Large oysters, plentiful bivalves, gastropods and ammonites can be collected.
+Bones and teeth of marine reptiles may can also be found.

 ♦ Wyke Regis can be reached by heading towards Portland from Weymouth along the A354.

 ♦ If travelling by car, you will need to continue past Wyke Regis, heading over Ferry Bridge to Portland.
-About half way across this crossing, a large car park with an information centre and cafe can be seen on the right.
+About half way across this crossing, the large car park of the Chesil Beach Visitor centre and cafe can be seen on the right.
+This is a pay-and-display car park.

 ♦ From here, head back towards Wyke Regis walking along the roadside footpath.
 Once you cross over Ferry Bridge, you can either walk west, along East Fleet, or east, to Portland Harbour.
 The east end tends to be the most fossiliferous for shells, but the west end has yielded some bones.